HereisSiru/Coding2-Final-Tensorflow-ObjectDetection-HandGesture/README.md

-### Why I make it?
+## Why I make it?

 After study term 2 in CCI, i found that i have high curiosity and passion in OpenCV.
-This field is very strange for me So i start explore it in my final project.
+This field is very strange for me so i start explore it in my final project.
 Public speaking phobia is a widespread phobia in modern society, i suppose that you may have a friend who also suffering from this common phobia.
 This is a topic worth discussing .Therefore, I imagine that maybe the topic can be combined with my final project.

-### What is public speaking phobia?
+## What is public speaking phobia?

 ![external-content duckduckgo](https://user-images.githubusercontent.com/69792837/115013196-a7b0ac80-9ea8-11eb-9e74-9a0632b7bd15.gif)